trilogy-libraries/trilogy/README.md

 * Only supports the parts of the text protocol that are in common use.

-* No support for `LOAD DATA INFILE` on local files
+* No support for `LOAD DATA INFILE` on local files.

-* `trilogy_escape` assumes an ASCII-compatible connection encoding
+* `trilogy_escape` assumes an ASCII-compatible connection encoding.

+* No support for the `caching_sha2_password` authentication plugin.
+If your server uses it, you will receive a `trilogy_auth_recv: TRILOGY_UNEXPECTED_PACKET` error when authenticating with a password.

 ## Building